galderz/mendrugo/training/README.md

 Then, you can clearly see that there's some locking that could affect performance.

+### Bonus: Profile memory of program

+Not yet available, `perf mem record` only supported in Intel CPU.

 ### Bonus: configuration with native image agent

 Go back to the reporting example and generate a native image as default: